xiaoyual666/layoutcontainer/README.md

 Each region could be either a cell or a layout container, thus we have the flexibility to build complete layout structure.
 ##2.
 Splitter
 Splitters are the edges that seperate different regions within a container.
-We will handle the resizing of corresponding regions when you move the splitters.
+We will handle the resizing of corresponding regions when you move the splitters:<br>
 <img width="450" src="https://github.com/xiaoyual666/layoutcontainer/blob/master/imgs/splitters.png" alt="splitters">

 Easy as 1-2-3
 --------------